VasanthKumarTR/proxmox-templates/Proxmox/Packer/packer_proxmox_ubuntu2404_guide.md

 ## Troubleshooting Common Issues

-When working with Packer and Proxmox, you might encounter some common issues:
+Automating system installations can sometimes lead to unexpected issues.
+When working with Packer and Proxmox, you might encounter some of these common problems:

 ### Boot Command Timing Issues